quon-titative-biology/scAlign/README.md

 ## Package requirements

-Guide to installing python on different operating systems.
+Guide to installing python and Tensorflow on different operating systems.

 ### Python:
   #### On Windows: